KhartesViewer/khartes/README.md

 Remember that khartes does not have auto-save; use Ctrl-S on a regular basis to save your latest work.

+## Fragment: Visible, Active, accepting nodes

+In the lower right corner, the `Fragments` tab allows you to control certain aspects of your fragments.
+The two main visibility controls are `Active` and `Visible`.

+If a fragment is `Visible`, this means that the fragment's mesh and nodes will be drawn on the slices in the left column.

+If a fragment is `Active`, this means that the data that the fragment passes through (also called the fragment's texture) is displayed in the fragment display in the upper right.
+(One exception: if the direction (Which can be either X or Y) of the fragment is different than the direction of the current volume, then that fragment's texture will not be displayed.

+If a fragment is set to be both `Active` and `Visible`, the mesh and nodes will be overlaid on the fragment texture in the fragment display.
+In other words, if you want to view a fragment's texture without the overlying mesh, turn `Visible` off.

+The `Fragments` tab also allows you to change the name of any fragment.
+Simpy double-click on the name that you want to change, type the new name, and hit the `Enter` key.
+The name will change, and the list of fragments will re-sort itself to maintain alphabetical order.

+Finally, the `Fragment` tab lets you see which fragment is currently accepting nodes: that is, the fragment that will have a new node added to it every time you click in a data window using shift-left-mouse-button.
+The row in the `Fragment` tab that has a light beige background is the fragment accepting nodes.

+**For advanced users:** There are times when you may want to have more than one active fragment at a time.
+One scenario is where each fragment represents a papyrus fiber rather than an entire sheet of a scroll; in this case it is convenient to be able to display all the fibers in the fragment view window.
+Another scenario is where a single sheet is divided into more than one fragment in order to work around khartes' requirement that each fragment be single-valued in either X or Y.

+Normally, if you click on a checkbox in the `Active` column in order to make a fragment active, the currently active fragment will be made inactive.
+In other words, normally only one fragment can be active at a time.

+However, if you hold down the Ctrl key when checking an `Active` checkbox, that fragment will be made active, while any previous fragments will remain active.
+So use Ctrl-click in the `Active` checkbox to allow mutiple active fragments.

 ## Exporting fragments

 Khartes allows you to export your fragments to `vc_render` and `vc_layers_from_ppm`.